 Of course there are pros and cons to car versus motorbike.
 With a driver you have the flexibility to drive anywhere and not have to worry about things such as traffic, parking, shortcuts and best ways to get from one side of the island to the other.

 We recommend that you come to Bali with an International drivers licence.
-They are simply an international version of what you can currently drive in your country.
+They are simply an international version of what you can currently drive in your country and are inexpensive.
 So if you dont normally drive a motorbike then this will require a seperate licence.
-This is important when it comes to your travel insurance as most policies require you to have a current International drivers licence when claiming overseas.
+This is important when it comes to your travel and health insurance as most policies require you to have a current International drivers licence when claiming overseas.
 Please note every policy is different and it is important that you read the product disclosure statements.